Tirumala: Culture

 The town of Tirumala is strictly vegetarian.
-Consumption of non-vegetarian food, alcohol, and tobacco products is strictly prohibited in Tirumala, and smuggling any of these is considered a serious offence at Tirumala.
+Consumption of non-vegetarian food, alcohol, and tobacco products is strictly prohibited in Tirumala, and smuggling any of these is considered a serious offence.
 Dhotis and Sarees are the traditional popular attire.
-The practices of tonsure and using tilaka are popular among devotees of Lord Venkateswara.
+The practices of tonsure and using tilaka are popular among devotees of Venkateswara.

 Festivals

-Sri Venkateswara Brahmotsavams celebrated every year during September/October is the most important festival in Tirumala when it receives lakhs of devotees over a short span of a nine days.
-The city celebrates all major Hindu festivals including Sankranti, Ugadi etc. Vaikunta Ekadasi, the day on which it is believed that Vaikunta Dwarams will be opened, is celebrated in Tirumala.
-Rathasapthami is another festival, celebrated during February, when Lord Venkateswara processional deity, (Malayappa) is taken in a procession around the temple on seven different vahanas from early morning to late night.
+Srivari Brahmotsavams is the most important festival in Tirumala that is celebrated every year during September/October and receives lakhs of devotees over a short span of a nine days.
+The city celebrates all major Hindu festivals including Sankranti, Ugadi and so forth.
+Vaikuntha Ekadashi, the day on which it is believed that Vaikuntha Dvarams will be opened, is celebrated in Tirumala.
+Rathasapthami is another festival, celebrated during February, when Venkateswara processional deity, (Malayappa) is taken in a procession around the temple on seven different vahanas from early morning to late night.

 Cuisine

-Tirupati is known for world-famous Tirupati Laddu.
-It is the prasadam at Venkateswara Temple, Tirumala.
-Tirupati Laddu had got Geographical indication tag which entitles only Tirumala Tirupati Devasthanams to make or sell it.
+Tirupati is known for the Tirupati laddu.
+It is the prasadam at the Venkateswara Temple, Tirumala.
+Only the Tirumala Tirupati Devasthanams manufactures and sells this product.
+Consumption of non-vegetarian food, alcohol, smoking and chewing tobacco are strictly banned, and those who disregard the law are arrested.